NiryoRobotics/ned_ros/sphinx_doc/source/ros/niryo_robot_vision.rst

    *  -  ``frame_rate``
       -  Stream frame rate
    *  -  ``simulation_mode``
-      -  | Set to True if you are using the gazebo simulation.
+      -  | Set to true if you are using the gazebo simulation.
-         | It will adapt how the node get its video steam
+         | It will adapt how the node get its video stream
    *  -  ``debug_compression_quality``
       -  Debug Stream compression quality
    *  -  ``stream_compression_quality``